tontonns/Movie-Recommendation/README.md

-# Model Deployment Netflix Project
+Model Deployment Netflix Project

-Proyek ini bertujuan untuk membangun dan menerapkan sistem rekomendasi film dan acara TV berdasarkan konten yang ada di Netflix.
-Proyek ini dikerjakan oleh Group 4:
+This project aims to build and deploy a content-based recommendation system for movies and TV shows available on Netflix.
+This project was created by Group 4:

 2702223084 - Jonathan Christopher Gani